kyzhouhzau/BERT-NER/README.md

 ![](/picture2.png)

-#### Note：For the parameters of the above model, I have not made any modifications.
+#### Note: For the parameters of the above model, I have not made any modifications.
 All parameters are based on the BERT default parameters.
 The better parameters for this problem can be adjusted by yourselves.

 The f_score evaluation codes come from:https://github.com/guillaumegenthial/tf_metrics/blob/master/tf_metrics/__init__.py